maikerumine/stonetest/stonetest_mobs/README.md

 === MOBS-MOD for MINETEST-C55 ===
 by PilzAdam
+Changed by Andrey "Lag01"
+And Tweaked by maikerumine

+Notes:
+Can run mobs_redo with this mod, then redo api takes over.

 Inroduction:
 This mod adds some basic hostile and friendly mobs to the game.